 1. A Box Bed

 All you need for this option is a cardboard box that is slightly bigger than your cat, a box cutter, duct tape, and a thick piece of material.
 Cut the flaps off one end of the box to create an opening, then tape the other three sides closed.
-Finally, place the box on the ground so the opening is on the side and put your material of choice inside.
+Finally, place the box on the ground so the opening is on the side, and put your material of choice inside.
 Your cat can hop inside and snuggle up in the material while enjoying the security of the box walls.

 2. A Pillow Bed

 If you have an old pillow and a sweatshirt lying around the house, you can create a super soft bed for your cat that can be put anywhere.
 All you have to do is stuff the pillow into a sweatshirt and then tie the sweatshirt sleeves together or stuff the sleeves into the neck of the sweatshirt.
 Your cat should love the extra cushioning while they sleep.
 Use a sweatshirt that smells like you to attract your cat to their new bed.
-They will feel like they are laying in your lap.
+They will feel like they are lying in your lap.

 3. A Cubby Bed